BEST Algorithm Builder INDICES

 We know that adopting someone else's method is a huge leap of faith but it's required sometimes to ask our clients to trust us.

 Let's answer the 3 previous points here with what we suggest our users to do when using this indicator.

-1. 90%+ traders lose on the market because they "feel".
+1. 95%+ traders lose on this stock market because they "feel".
 The market knows what most will feel and will make its best to make sure they'll feel a certain way before releasing that giant "stop-chasing" wick.

 Being a "MACHINE" means trading what we see whatever we feel/think the market should do or owe us.

-2. Using this Algo Builder INDICES means not listening to anyone else as we might have opposite signals and this could likely disturb you in your decision-making process.
+2. Using this Algo Builder STOCK means not listening to anyone else as we might have opposite signals and this could likely disturb you in your decision-making process.

 3. Getting more conviction and belief in the system by testing it and trading with it with small amounts first and increase the bids progressively.
-A few only became rich overnight with trading with huge bids during their first trading months and most of those trying to go "too fast" might (understand will very likely) be humbled by the market.
+A few only became rich overnight with trading overleveraged with huge bids during their first trading months and most of those trying to go "too fast" might be humbled by the market.

 3. You must always consider the supports and resistances

 We know it could be surprising to see so many S/R displayed by the indicator but you'll have to trust us on the following claim : They're all important and must be